alexalemany/webpack/README.md

 # Webpack-Settings
-A basic frontend **webpack settings, -eslint and stylesin, babel 7**.
+A basic frontend **webpack settings, -eslint, babel 7**.
 This package works as a dependency for your project.

 There is a three kind of enviorment modes: Production, Development and Watch